 South African National Land-Cover 2020 (SANLC 2020) (GeoTerralmage, 2020) was compared to the 2014 Land Cover to determine if there was a land use change since 2014, and there was very little conflicting classification in the study area.
-SANLC 2020 classifies the study area as either low shrubland (11) or other bare land (31) (Figure 14).
+SANLC 2020 classifies the northern region of the study area as contiguous forest (4) and sparsely wooded grassland (12), while the central and southern region of the study area is classified as low shrubland (11), other bare land (31) and residential formal built-up land (49) (Figure 14).